theratioproject/simple/docs/OOP.md

 #### The `this` method.

-This method, is used to refer to the blok within the class instead of calling the block.
+This method, is used to refer to a block within a class instead of calling the block.